Emma-Jane LaRoche BA (Hons) Counselling MBACP

 Training, qualifications & experience

-I hold a Foundation Degree in Humanistic Counselling, based on Transactional Analysis (TA), accredited by the BACP, validated by Middlesex University.
+Foundation Degree in Humanistic Counselling, based on Transactional Analysis (Middlesex University)

 I also hold the following certificates: